 The Hamilton Beach Electric Carving Knife is built with one blade attachment that works for both meat and bread.
 Additionally, this knife comes with its own carving fork.
 Use the fork to guide the thin slices of meat to the serving platter.

-Electric Knife Care
+5. NutriChef Electric Knife

-SEE ALSO: How To Sharpen Knives
+SEE ALSO: How To Sharpen Kitchen Knives

 Electric knives are like many other kitchen tools; once you have one, you’ll wonder how you ever cooked without it.